Automated Cell Counter - an Overview

 Merck Millipore | Scepter™ 3.0 |

-Basically, the optical-based cell counters are small, automated microscopes optimized for the purpose.
-The cells are injected into a flow cell and evaluated with the aid of a digital camera and intelligent image evaluation software.
+Basically, the optical cell counters are small, automated microscopes optimized for the purpose.
+The cells are injected into a flow cell or counting chamber and evaluated with the aid of a digital camera and intelligent image evaluation software.

 ![]() |